optimization.py from machinable import Component class DummyOptimization(Component): def on_create(self): print( "Creating the optimization model with the following configuration: ", self.config, ) def on_execute(self): for i in range(3): print("Training step", i)

 overwrite argument is explicitly set.

-For larger data structures, it can be more suitable to store data in specific file formats by appending a file extension, i.e.:
+For larger data structures, it can be more suitable to write data in specific file formats by appending a file extension, i.e.:

-Refer to the observer reference for more details.
+Refer to the store reference for more details.

 # Config methods